Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Evaluation

-Training DRL models from image observations is a common use-case in robotics~\cite{handa2023dextreme}, autonomous driving~\cite{kiran2021deep} and healthcare~\cite{yu2021reinforcement}, that actor-learner DRL frameworks struggle with.
-Image resolutions impact both model task performance and system memory usage, as larger images require more memory to store and process.
-In this experiment, we halve the number of environments to 256, but quadruple the episode length to 1,000 and show iteration times, GPU utilization and memory, and CPU memory, as we scale observations up to $3\tighttimes256\tighttimes256$.
+\mypar{Scaling to large observations} Training RL models from image observations is a common use case~\cite{handa2023dextreme, kiran2021deep, yu2021reinforcement} that actor-learner RL frameworks struggle with.
+Higher image resolutions improve task performance, but require more memory.
+In this experiment, we halve the number of environments to 256, set the simulation length to 1,000, and show iteration times, GPU utilization and memory, and CPU memory, as we scale observations up to $3\tighttimes256\tighttimes256$.

-As \F\ref{fig:large_scale_range} shows, independent of the algorithm, the actor-learner approach stores and learns from all observations at once, resulting in a GPU peak memory usage that exceeds capacity.
-RLlib enters a fail-retry loop before $3\tighttimes64\tighttimes64$, while the other baselines fail to scale past it, due to out-of-memory (OOM) errors.
-In contrast, \sys{} scales to $3\tighttimes256\tighttimes256$ (16$\times$ larger) while balancing GPU memory with CPU memory usage, through automatic incrementalization and swapping (see~\S\ref{sec:incrementalization} and \S\ref{sec:mem_sched}). \sys uses incrementalization after $3\tighttimes32\tighttimes32$, leading to a slight slow-down, and swapping is used after $3\tighttimes128\tighttimes128$.
-To scale PPO further, \sys would require more CPU memory, which easier to add than GPU memory.
+As \F\ref{fig:large_scale_range} shows, the actor-learner approach stores and learns from all observations at once, resulting in a GPU peak memory usage that exceeds capacity.
+RLlib enters a fail-retry loop before $3\htighttimes64\htighttimes64$, while the other baselines fail to scale due to out-of-memory~(OOM) errors.
+In contrast, \sys{} scales to $3\tighttimes256\tighttimes256$ (16$\times$ larger) by balancing GPU/CPU memory usage through tiling and swapping (see~\S\ref{sec:tiling} and \S\ref{sec:mem_sched}), without the need for a replay buffer. \sys uses tiling after $3\tighttimes64\tighttimes64$, leading to a slight slow-down, and swapping is used after $3\tighttimes128\tighttimes128$.
+To scale PPO further, \sys would only require adding more CPU memory.

+\mypar{Activation caching} We modify CleanRL to also cache and reuse forward pass activations during learning. \F\ref{fig:cleanrl_vs_cleanrlcache} shows that CleanRL's iteration time is on average 2$\times$ slower with caching~(CleanRL~(C)).
+In Torch, which CleanRL uses, each forward pass creates a corresponding backpropagation graph.
+The full backward graph concatenates each timestep's graph, causing \emph{graph size explosion}.
+Thus, Torch must process thousands of small subgraphs, incurring large overhead.
+In \sys{}, forward pass activations have an explicit timestep dimension, which is automatically vectorized~(\S\ref{sec:vectorization}), enabling an efficient backpropagation graph.